farberlab/starter-academic/content/authors/arby/_index.md

 ---

-Arby Abood is a PhD candidate at the University of Virginia School of Medicine.
-Arby uses systems genetics approaches to elucidate the genetics of osteoporosis.
+Arby is a PhD candidate at the University of Virginia School of Medicine.
+He uses systems genetics approaches to elucidate the genetics of osteoporosis.